i-Welch/static-content-evaluation-webpack-plugin/README.md

 	return name
 }

-export const greet = () => `hello ${__STATIC__}`
+export const greet = () => `hello ${__Static__}`
 ```

 this plugin will read your file and detect the exported async function Static and execute it returning the value of the api call.
-The plugin would then read through the rest of the file looking for a predetermined expression (by default the string '\_\_STATIC\_\_') and replace that expression with the return value of the function.
+The plugin would then read through the rest of the file looking for a predetermined expression (by default the string '\_\_Static\_\_') and replace that expression with the return value of the function.
 So assuming the api call returns the string 'world' the exported greet function would have a return value of 'hello world'.
 The default name of the exported function it looks for and the expression that it replaces can be configured by passed in options.

 ## Current Limitations

-Right now you cannot use the \_\_STATIC\_\_ value at the top level of a file, as it is not defined when the module is loaded to execute the Static function which causes an error to be thrown.
+Right now you cannot use the \_\_Static\_\_ value at the top level of a file, as it is not defined when the module is loaded to execute the Static function which causes an error to be thrown.

 ## Usage